Fire crews attend same property at Fordell near Whanganui within 12 hours

 Fire crews from Whanganui have been recalled to the same house just 12 hours after putting out a fire on the property.

-Firefighters were alerted just after 9pm on Wednesday to a house fire on Richardsons Road in Fordell, where crews tackled a small fire in the lounge.
+Firefighters were alerted just after 9pm on Wednesday to a house fire on Richardsons Rd in Fordell, where crews tackled a small fire in the lounge.

 Fire and Emergency were then contacted at 9.43am today about a fire at the same address.

-Two fire trucks and a tanker arrived to a "significant fire" and are in the process of putting it out.
+Two fire trucks and a tanker arrived to a "significant fire" which has since been extinguished.

-An ambulance arrived at the address at the far end of the road at about 11am.
+The crew is in an overhaul and salvage stage.
+The cause of the incident is being investigated by a Fire and Emergency specialist investigator.

+St John were alerted at 10.15am and sent out an ambulance, but no one was transferred with one person suffering minor injuries.